dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 this have largely been regected due to costing extra cpu.

-The advantage of this approach is that we don't need to know anything more about the ath9k hardware than wqe already do, and you can get quite a few packets in 1ms over ethernet - 6 big ones.
+The advantage of this approach is that we don't need to know anything more about the ath9k hardware than we already do, and you can get quite a few packets in 1ms over ethernet - 6 big ones.
 Or some packets arrive over the air... any way you do it, you potentially get more packets to aggregate that you can't get otherwise.